 UHart Preparing for New Occupational Therapy Program

-The University of Hartford is preparing to launch a new program in occupational therapy in 2021, helping to meet demand for professionals in this growing field.
+The University of Hartford is launching new programs in occupational therapy in 2021, helping to meet demand for professionals in this growing field.

 Cesarina Thompson, Dean, College of Education, Nursing and Health Professions